Bruhrain Railway: Developments until the Second World War

 The long-distance services gained even more importance in 1909, when a grade separated junction was opened between the Bruhrain Railway and the Rhine Railway north of Graben-Neudorf.
 The old line between Huttenheim and Graben-Neudorf is still recognisable from the road layout and the use of two signal boxes.

 Since the weight of trains had increased steadily on the line, it was necessary to strengthen the structure of the bridge over the Rhine.
 This was done between 1927 and 1930.

 In 1938, the operation of long-distance traffic between Saarbrücken and Munich over the Bruhrain Railway was reorganised.
-The Bruhrain Railway subsequently only carry long-distance freight transport, while the long-distance passenger services ran instead via Karlsruhe and Worth and then continued via Landau and Zweibrücken to Saarbrücken.
+The Bruhrain Railway subsequently only carried long-distance freight transport, while the long-distance passenger services ran instead via Karlsruhe and Worth and then continued via Landau and Zweibrücken to Saarbrücken.

-In the Second World War several military trains also ran on the line.
-In the course of the war, the importance of the line increased, as gradually all the bridges over the Rhine—with the exception of the Rhine bridge between Rheinsheim and Germersheim—were blown up by German troops to impede Allied troops crossing the Rhine.
+In the Second World War, several military trains also ran on the line.
+During the war, the importance of the line increased, as gradually all the bridges over the Rhine—except the Rhine bridge between Rheinsheim and Germersheim—were blown up by German troops to impede Allied troops crossing the Rhine.
 Finally, on 24 March 1945, the Rhine bridge between Rheinsheim and Germersheim was also destroyed.